 Investment records

-Like taxes, any investment records — including trade confirmations and statements — should be kept up to six years after you sell the investment.
+Like taxes, any investment records — including trade confirmations and statements — should be kept for up to six years after you sell the investment.

 This can help you when you are working on taxes, as the documents can be used to calculate gains and losses.

-Earn cash back on everyday purchases with this rare account
+Earn cash back on everyday purchases with a debit card

 Want to earn cash back on your everyday purchases without using a credit card?
-With the Discover®️ Cashback Debit Checking account (member FDIC), you can earn 1% cash back on up to $3,000 in debit card purchases each month!2
+With the Discover®️ Cashback Debit Checking account (member FDIC), you can earn 1% cash back on up to $3,000 in debit card purchases each month!2 <p>See website for details.</p>

 Don’t leave money on the table — it only takes minutes to apply and it won’t impact your credit score.